We now offer you the choice of virtual or face-to-face moderation visits - see below for more information.

 If the claim is not withdrawn, you will receive an email to say the claim has been sent to OCR.

-You will then be emailed a moderation report within 48 hours of the moderation.
-For Cambridge Technicals (2016 suite), you will also be able to view the unit results for each candidate via the candidate unit achievement report within Interchange.
+We will then email you a moderation visit report after the quality assurance has taken place.
+You will also be able to view the results for each candidate via the candidate achievement report within Interchange.